 When you have uPVC windows, you can be forgiven for believing that they do not need maintenance in order to stay in good working order.
 This is because they are made from hard-wearing materials that are built to last.
 However, there are occasions when your frames may get cracked and need to be repaired.
-Find out more about what to do if you ever experience this problem.
+Find out more about what to do if you ever have to repair a cracked uPVC window frame

 When a uPVC window is installed, it works hard to keep your home warm and quiet.
 However, they are repeatedly exposed to all types of weather, cleaning, maintenance and even accidental damage that can cause the frames to become cracked.
 Sadly, the cost of replacing an entire frame can be too much to find, and so you may need to consider repairing the crack.